Quality Engineer

 Lead design control and risk management activities for combination product development programs

-Support and facilitation of effective risk management activities at external design companies and manufacturing facilities
+Support effective risk management activities at external design companies and manufacturing facilities

-Ensure combination product development activities are compliant with quality and regulatory standards, both internal and external
+Ensure combination product development activities are compliant with all required standards

 Hold a relevant scientific degree or have equivalent working experience